 This guide has information about your care, including:

 - Information about the programs we offer.

 - Policies and procedures specific to Talbot Hall.

 - Materials to support your treatment.

-A treatment team, including a counselor, is assigned to support you with recovery.
-Please ask if you have any questions about this guide's information.
+Please see your counselor if you have any questions about this guide's information.